 You cannot wear contact lenses during basic training.
 You also cannot wear your civilian glasses, once you have been issued your official government-issue glasses.

 During your first couple of days of basic training, you'll undergo a complete eye examination.
 If you require glasses to have 20/20 vision, you will be given military-issue glasses, which have thick, hard-plastic frames, with thick, hard-plastic lenses.

 Once you receive them, they are the only glasses you are allowed to wear while at basic training.
-However, if you don't really need glasses to see, you won't be required to wear them.
-Once you graduate basic training, you can wear your civilian glasses again, as long as they conform to military dress and appearance regulations.
+However, if you don't need glasses to see, you won't be required to wear them.
+Once you graduate from basic training, you can wear your civilian glasses again, as long as they conform to military dress and appearance regulations.

 After your stint in Receiving, you'll be transported to your new home to meet your Senior Drill Instructor and his/her two assistants.